 Appointments with your physician or nurse practitioner should be booked in advance and can be booked at the clinic or by phone.
 Please notify the Medical Office Assistant of the specific reason (or reasons) for your visit.
 This will allow the medical office assistant to book you an appropriate appointment and advise you of any special instructions.
-Your physician or nurse practitioner will see you for the reason you provided when booking your appointment.
+Your physician will see you for the reason you provided when booking your appointment.

 All of our staff and practitioners are part of your professional medical team and will work together to provide you with the best possible medical care, while safeguarding your confidentiality.
 Please arrive on time for your scheduled appointment.
 Anyone over 5 minutes late will be required to rebook at a later date.